Allowable time is how long you can get Austudy while you’re studying.

 Students doing self-paced courses

 With self-paced courses the education institution may not tell you how long the course should take.
-However, you’ll still only get Austudy for an allowable period of time.
+However, you’ll still only get Austudy for your period of allowable time.

-Your allowable time is the same as it would be if you’re attending in a standard way like face to face.
+Your allowable time is the same as it would be if you did your course face to face.

-If you have a substantial disability, you may reduce your study load to 25% of the full time amount and still keep your payment.
+If you have substantial disability, you may reduce your study load to 25% of the full time amount.
+In this case, you would still keep your payment.